 At 47 metres long, this spectacular room houses some of the greatest paintings in art history.
 Expect to see a host of masterpieces from the likes of Rembrandt, Rubens, Canaletto and Vermeer.

-The Picture Gallery is one of the rooms used by the Queen for official entertaining and also, recognising people who have accomplished notable successes.
+The Picture Gallery is one of the rooms used by the monarch for official entertaining and also, recognising people who have accomplished notable successes.

 The Diamond Diadem